CHHHOCHHH/CHHHOCHHH/README.md

-- 👋 Hi, I’m @sng-panghaoyuan
+- 👋 Hi, I’m @CHHHOCHHH
-- 👀 I’m interested in ...
+- 👀 I’m interested in EXPLOSIVES
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning CHEMISTRY
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ?
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 sng-panghaoyuan/sng-panghaoyuan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.